Multiband Fan Verticals and Why Mutual Coupling Isn’t a Big Deal

 Adjacent bands like 17 meters and 20 meters (or 10m and 12m) are indeed closer in both physical length and frequency, which increases the potential for interaction.
 But in practical builds, the effects are still manageable:

-A 17m element may slightly shift the resonant point of a 20m element, but this typically results in a small SWR minimum shift, not a major mismatch. -
+- Minor Detuning Can Occur — A 17m element may slightly shift the resonant point of a 20m element, but this usually just shifts the SWR dip a little.

-Fanning the elements at slightly different angles or spacing the top ends a bit (20–30 cm) often eliminates measurable effects. -
+- A Bit of Physical Separation Helps — Fanning the elements at slightly different angles or spacing the tips 20–30 cm apart often eliminates measurable effects.

 In short: close band interactions are real but minor.
 They're easy to tame with careful layout, and if the dips are in the right neighborhood, the tuner will take care of the rest.